Employment Law Settlement Agreements

 - Any claim for personal injury that you are unaware of or that has not been filed to date.

-If you have previously received extra benefits, such as private health care or stock options, your settlement agreement will specify whether you intend for these benefits to continue following the termination of your job.
+If you have previously received extra benefits, such as private health care or stock options, your agreement will specify whether you intend for these benefits to continue following the termination of your job.
 This should be reflected in the financial amount supplied by your employer if these perks are not to continue.

 Reference and Company Statement